 Database hacks aren’t something that’s exclusive to the IoT, of course.
 But the new wrinkle here is that devices connected to a provider’s cloud-based system will be implicitly trusting that system to do things like update software, apply patches and execute remote commands.
 When those cloud servers are compromised, that means all the devices in homes, offices and vehicles that are linked to them are potentially compromised as well!

 There’s also added vulnerability at the local level.
 While a hacker is very unlikely to be able to use your toaster to set your house on fire, that toaster (along with every other gadget connected to your WiFi network) represents a potential point of vulnerability.
 Your computer may be well-secured with the latest software patches, but what about the toaster?
 Or the washing machine?
 Or the refrigerator?
 Every device connected to the network can potentially be used to get access to every other device on the network if it is compromised.
+Therefore IOT Security is a top priority.

 The “Internet of Things” offers all sorts of interesting possibilities, from virtually checking your fridge through your phone while at the grocery store all the way to integration with smart city grids.
 There’s one huge stumbling block to success, however.